-Pokagon Band citizens take great pride in the enormous strides the Band has taken to further economic development, to develop tribal infrastructure, resources, and to improve healthcare, housing, education, and Elders services to its citizens.
+Pokagon Band citizens take great pride in the enormous strides the Band has taken to further economic development, develop tribal infrastructure, and resources, and improve healthcare, housing, education, and Elder services to its citizens.
 In addition, the Pokagon Band has made it a priority to develop language and cultural programs for its citizens, through its Department of Language and Culture, in an effort to fully engage the Pokagon Band community in the cultural heritage and the traditional lifeways of the Pokagon people.
-They recognize their clan identity, and remember ancestors’ presence in modern-day gatherings like pow wows.
-Elders and youth alike come together to mark seasonal changes with ceremonies and feasts, practice such traditional arts as black ash basket making, and play age-old games.
+They recognize their clan identity and remember their ancestors’ presence in modern-day gatherings like pow-wows.
+Elders and youth come together to mark seasonal changes with ceremonies and feasts, practice traditional arts such as black ash basket making, and play age-old games.

 Seven Grandfather Teachings